The Counterfeit

 That pattern still governs discernment now.

-The present crisis requires naming contradictions plainly.
+The present crisis requires plain naming of contradictions.

 - The Vatican II antichurch advances doctrinal novelties under claims of authority.